l241025097/local_dify_plugin/local_mineru/GUIDE.md

 Refresh the page of your Dify instance, you should be able to see your Plugin in the list now, but it will be marked as `debugging`, you can use it normally, but not recommended for production.

-### Publish and Update the Plugin

-To streamline your plugin update workflow, you can configure GitHub Actions to automatically create PRs to the Dify plugin repository whenever you create a release.

-##### Prerequisites

-- Your plugin source repository
-- A fork of the dify-plugins repository
-- Proper plugin directory structure in your fork

-#### Configure GitHub Action

-1. Create a Personal Access Token with write permissions to your forked repository
-2. Add it as a secret named `PLUGIN_ACTION` in your source repository settings
-3. Create a workflow file at `.github/workflows/plugin-publish.yml`

-#### Usage

-1. Update your code and the version in your `manifest.yaml`
-2. Create a release in your source repository
-3. The action automatically packages your plugin and creates a PR to your forked repository

-#### Benefits

-- Eliminates manual packaging and PR creation steps
-- Ensures consistency in your release process
-- Saves time during frequent updates

----

-For detailed setup instructions and example configuration, visit: [GitHub Actions Workflow Documentation](https://docs.dify.ai/plugins/publish-plugins/plugin-auto-publish-pr)

 ### Package the Plugin

 After all, just package your Plugin by running the following command: